» Contact me with your questions, or to request assistance.

 Just terminology.
-The term ”speechreading” was coined to give a clearer picture of how lipreading actually works, because we’re never reading just the lips.
-People who rely on speechreading to communicate are “reading” the whole face: the lips, the eyes and eyebrows, the cheeks, the jaws, and, of course, facial expressions.
-This is why it’s often harder to lipread people who are wearing dark glasses, or those who don’t (or can’t) show much facial expression when they talk.
+The term "speechreading" was coined to give a clearer picture of how lip reading actually works, because we're never reading just the lips.
+People who rely on speechreading to communicate are "reading" the whole face: the lips, the eyes and eyebrows, the cheeks, the jaws, the neck, breathing patterns, and, of course, facial expressions.
+This is why it's often harder to lipread people who are wearing dark glasses, or those who don't (or can't) show much facial expression when they talk.

-Probably not.
-Lipreading from the side (i.e. lipreading half of the face), is usually only effective in close proximity, and with full knowledge of the subject matter.
-In live situations, even a little distance and facial obscurity, coupled with ignorance of the subject matter, will most likely render lipreading ineffective.
+Maybe, maybe not.
+Lip reading in profile is usually only effective in close proximity, and with full knowledge of the subject matter.
+In live situations, even a little distance and facial obscurity, coupled with ignorance of the subject matter, will most likely render lip reading ineffective.

 Yes.
 Unlike a live conversation, a video recording gives the opportunity to replay a conversation numerous times, in order to further refine comprehension.
-Lipreading translation of a video (“video transcription”) has applications in the fields of historical and archival film documents, police and security videos, and in some detective and investigation work.
-In these situations, comprehension depends heavily on the quality of the video and what is known of the subject matter.
+Lip reading translation of a video ("video transcription") has applications in the fields of historical and archival film documentation, police and security videos, and in some detective and investigation work.
+In these situations, salvageability depends heavily on the quality of the video and what is known of the context / subject matter.

 For more information see the Video Transcription page.

-• The Speaker: Does the speaker have an accent?
+• Factors having to do with The Speaker: Does the speaker have an accent?
 Braces?
 Dark glasses?
 A speech impediment?
 Does the speaker move a lot?
 Hold his hands in front of his face?
 Speak very rapidly?

-• The Message: Does the message contain highly technical language or specific jargon?
+• Factors having to do with The Message: Does the message contain highly technical language or industry specific jargon?
 Are there foreign language words or phrases?
 Is it rambling or truncated?
 Is it grammatically correct?
 Is there slang or a specific dialect?

-• The Environment: How far away is the speaker from the lip reader?
+• Factors having to do with The Environment: How far away is the speaker from the lip reader?
 Is there enough light?
 Is there anything obstructing the line of sight?
 Is there any distracting background movement?
+Does the camera move?

-• The Lip Reader: Is the lip reader skilled at lip reading?
-Is she fatigued?
+• Factors having to do with The Lip Reader: Is the lip reader skilled at lip reading?
 Is she familiar with the subject and vocabulary of the message?
 Does she have good eyesight?